nipoppy/nipoppy/docs/source/user_guide/extraction.md

 1. Nipoppy will check the {term}`imaging bagel file` and loop over all participants/sessions that have completed processing for all the pipelines listed in the `PROC_DEPENDENCIES` field.
     - See <project:tracking.md> for more information on how to generate the bagel file
+    - Note: an extraction pipeline may be associated with more than one processing pipeline, and the same processing pipeline can have more than one downstream extraction pipeline
 2. For each participant-session pair:
     1. The pipeline's invocation will be processed such that template strings related to the participant/session and dataset paths are replaced by the appropriate values
     2. The pipeline is launched using {term}`Boutiques`, which will be combine the processed invocation with the pipeline's descriptor file to produce and run a command-line expression